Update: ‘Design’ section updated.

 Platform & Body

 The 2025 BMW X3 Hybrid will be based on an improved version of the current CLAR (Cluster Architecture) platform.
-In an effort to reduce CO2 emissions in the supply chain, BMW Group plans to source sustainably produced aluminum from Rio Tinto’s hydro-powered operations in Canada from 2024.
+In an effort to reduce CO2 emissions in the supply chain, BMW Group plans to start sourcing sustainably produced aluminum from Rio Tinto’s hydro-powered operations in Canada by the end of 2024.
 Producing aluminum can lead to a 70% reduction in CO2 emissions compared to conventional manufacturing.
 BMW plans to use this aluminum exclusively in body components of vehicles at its Spartanburg plant.
 Thus, the next-gen X3’s hood, for instance, could be made of sustainably produced aluminum.

 Mild Hybrid

-Expect the 2025 X3 range to start with the xDrive20i with a 2.0-liter four-cylinder with a 48-volt mild-hybrid system, while the xDrive20d with the same 48-volt mild-hybrid system would be on sale in some markets.
+Expect the 2025 X3 range to start with the xDrive20 with a 2.0-liter four-cylinder with a 48-volt mild-hybrid system.
+Meanwhile, the xDrive20d with the same 48-volt mild-hybrid system would be on sale in some markets.

-Higher up the range could be the M40i with its 3.0-liter six-cylinder gasoline engine and mild-hybrid technology making around 360 hp, with the M40d diesel mild-hybrid variant offered in select markets with around 340 hp, claimed the British report.
-Of course, these would be cleaner engines that can meet the stricter, Euro 7 emission norms that could come into effect mid-decade.
-Auto Express mentions that the 3.0-liter models will come under the ‘M Performance’ umbrella.
+As per a report BMW Blog report dated February 19, 2024, higher up the range should be the X3 M50 with its 3.0-liter six-cylinder gasoline engine and mild-hybrid technology making 392 horsepower.
+Of course, this would be a cleaner engine that can meet the stricter Euro 7 emission norms that takes effect next year.
+Auto Express mentions that the 3.0-liter model will come under the ‘M Performance’ umbrella.

 Plug-in Hybrid